This post may contain affiliate links. Please read our disclosure policy.

 salsa ingredients on a kitchen counter.

-• Lime juice: Adds acidity and brightness.
+• Lime juice: Provides acidity and brightness that lifts all the other flavors.

 Save This Recipe!